 In the operational management of the fund, to ensure an overall risk management of the fund, the listed real estate, unlisted real estate and unlisted renewable infrastructure investments are assigned benchmarks with a combination of bonds and equities from the overall GPFG benchmarks tailor-made to the actual currency composition and characteristics of the real estate and unlisted renewable infrastructure investments.
-The remaining investments are assigned benchmarks where the actual composition of the unlisted renewable infrastructure, unlisted renewable infrastructure, are adjusted from the actual benchmark.
+The remaining investments are assigned benchmarks where the actual composition of the unlisted renewable infrastructure, unlisted and listed real estate benchmark are adjusted from the actual benchmark.